canonical/iot-field-example-snaps/README.md

 (e.g. a USB stick).
 This device is automatically mounted and checked for the correct files, and those files are then processed using the snapd REST API.

-### daemon-control

-daemon-control is a demonstration of how to orchestrate daemon startup between snaps. the controlled-daemon can be any snap which provides daemons, and the controller-daemon shows how one snap could control those daemons.

-This example should be considered a solution until cross-snap daemon startup ordering is supported by snapd.

 ### one-codebase-many-snaps

 one-codebase-many-snaps shows how one could have a single repository build